ULL-ESIT-DMSI-1920/npm-module-test-alu0101228587/README.md

 ### **Installation**

-With gh api installed, just execute _gh extension install alu0101228587/gh-members_ in your command prompt and it should work just fine.
+**With gh api installed**, just execute _gh extension install alu0101228587/gh-members_ in your command prompt and it should work just fine.

+**To install it as an NPM module**, you can run _npm install -g gh-members_.
+If you don't want to install it globally, omit the _-g_ option.

 ### **Usage**